rafageist/rafageist.com/documentation/07-situations-and-fit.md

 - When you mainly want tasks executed for you.
 - When you want quick output without explanation.
 - When you are not ready to slow down and examine assumptions.
+- When you need digital literacy or basic computer use support.

 ## Fit signals